 As an integral part of its Internal Control and Risk Management System, the Acea Group has set up an Enterprise Risk Management (ERM) framework, with a view to integrating the risk management process on an ongoing basis.

-The aim of ERM is to guarantee an effective control over the entire universe of principal risks to which the Acea Group, owing to the nature of its business and the strategies adopted, is potentially exposed, ensuring that the Group’s overall exposure is duly managed in keeping with the Business Plan and Sustainability Plan objectives.
+The aim of ERM is to guarantee an effective identification, analysis and control of the main risks to which the Acea Group, owing to the nature of its business and the strategies adopted, is potentially exposed, ensuring that the Group’s overall exposure is consistent with the Business Plan and Sustainability objectives.

 The Risk Model, which reflects the array of risk categories to which the Acea Group is potentially exposed, is derived from a careful analysis of both the socio-economic and business context in which the Group operates and the Business and Sustainability Plan objectives.